Cosas1008/LeetCode/Practice/README.md

 - [ ] 2030 Smallest K-Length Subsequence with Occurrence of a Letter
 - [x] 2091 Removeing Min and Max From Array
 - [x] 2092 Find All People With Secret
+- [x] 2095 Delete the Middle Node of a Linked List

 ### Practice